-- Order of Occurrence: This indicates the order that this Course appears within the Sequence Block.
-1=1st, 2=2nd, 3=3rd, etc. This option is only available if the Sequence Block you are mapping Courses to has an Order setting of Ordered.
+- Order of Occurrence: This indicates the order that this Course appears within the Sequence Block (i.e. 1=1st, 2=2nd, 3=3rd, etc).
+This option is only available if the Sequence Block you are mapping to is set to Ordered.
 If the Sequence Block setting is set to Parallel or Unordered, it will not have an Order of Occurrence property.

 Once you have set the options for the Course, click OK to continue adding the Course.

 Switching between the Tree view and the Report view